dashccc/shelf_product_identification/README.md

     - os2d
     - yolov5
 - run_demos
+- docs
+- test

 The two models, OS2D and YOLOv5, are placed in under folder "deploy_models".

 The simple business logic demo is placed under folder "run_demos".

+The online tutorials are placed under folder "docs", and the test cases are placed in folder "test".
+There is no need to look at these two folders.
 <br/><br/>

 # Procedure to run the demo